MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/get-started/what-s-new-in-service-manager.md

 ## Service Manager console supported with Windows 7

-Windows 7 is supported the Service Manager console.
-However, you need .NET 4.5.1 as a pre-requisite.
+Windows 7 is supported with the Service Manager console.
+However, you need .NET 4.5.1 as a prerequisite.
 Download the offline installer with language pack from the Microsoft Support site at https://support.microsoft.com/en-us/kb/2858728.
 The new spell check feature, which was introduced in the Service Manager 2016 console, has limited language support for Windows 7 installations.
 The supported languages on Windows 7 include English, French, German, and Spanish.

 ## Service Manager 2016 connectors supported with System Center 2012 R2 components